a7ul/WaveformPlayer/README.md

   - `yarn lint` : Runs eslint and displays all lint errors
   - `yarn lint:fix` : Runs eslint and tries auto fix of errors
 - **Utility scripts are basically implementation for the above scripts**

+*The port configurations are present in `webpack.config.dev.js` and `./helpers/redux-devtools-server.js`*

+### Redux Devtools Setup
+- By default when you run `yarn start` a remote-redux-devtools-server is launched on `localhost:9000`
+- Just open up the extension of [remote redux devtools](https://github.com/zalmoxisus/redux-devtools-extension) for chrome or firefox or electron.
+- Go to settings -> and check ✅ Use custom (local) server
+- Give hostname as `localhost` and port as `9000` (u can change this at `./helpers/redux-devtools-server`)
+- Press submit

 ### Contributors Guide
 **Common guidelines**